Public Transport

 • There is a significant proportion of the Peninsula community with some form of disability.

-• 33% of Peninsula residents experience rental stress, and six towns on the Mornington Peninsula suffer housing stress higher than the Australian average.
+• 35 per cent of Peninsula residents experience rental stress, and six towns on the Mornington Peninsula suffer housing stress higher than the Australian average.

-• 16% of our young people leave school early and 36% of our residents are disengaged with work or education, compared to 27% across Greater Melbourne.
+• 16 per cent of our young people leave school early and 36 per cent of our residents are disengaged with work or education, compared to 27 per cent across Greater Melbourne.

-These economic and social factors mean that access to private vehicles may be limited – leading to major transport disadvantage and potential isolation without an adequate and accessible public transport service.
+These economic and social factors mean that access to private vehicles may be limited – leading to disadvantage and potential isolation without an adequate and accessible public transport.

-A growing number of local residents are homeless or at serious risk of becoming homeless on the Peninsula.
-Elderly residents, and women and children are disproportionally affected.
-While the provision of more affordable housing is critical, there is an urgent need to also provide reliable access to public transport to create opportunities and access to jobs and services.
+A growing number of residents are homeless or at serious risk of becoming homeless on the Peninsula.
+Elderly residents, women and children are disproportionally affected.
+While the provision of more affordable housing is critical, there is also an urgent need to provide reliable and accessible public transport to access jobs and essential services.

 One of the biggest barriers for Mornington Peninsula businesses is access to a skilled workforce.
 Workers from other areas seeking employment on the Peninsula find the lack of public transport a disincentive.
-This is especially an issue over the summer months in key sectors such as tourism and hospitality and has been worsened by COVID-19.
+This is especially an issue over the summer months in key sectors such as tourism and hospitality and has been worsened by the COVID-19 pandemic.

 The benefits – supporting evidence and strategies